Nant-y-Cwm Alumni

 Renewable Energy Engineering Director

-NYC provided the opportunity to be in nature, to grow up playing in streams, and gave me a practical sense of building things from wood, metal, and through crafts.
-I learnt practical skills, which gave me a good grounding for life.
+NyC provided the opportunity to be in nature, to grow up playing in streams, and gave me a practical sense of building things from wood, metal, and through crafts.
+I learned practical skills that provided me with a strong foundation in life.
 These days, everything comes in a box, we’ve lost a connection to real life; sustainable living, growing, making and fixing.

 My favourite memory?
 Two things stick out, the nature walks that we did through the woodland whilst walking up and down streams.
 Secondly, the deep bond with my classmates.
 It was more like a family than a class.